 - Unlike a lot of swivel peelers, which often have the blade on only one side, the shape of a y-peeler makes it work in either hand.
 As a lefty, it's invaluable to have a peeler that works for me—and anyone else in my kitchen.

-- The wider handle, as compared to most narrow-handled straight peelers, means you can hold and use the peeler with less of a death grip, which is more comfortable.
+- The wider handle, as compared to most narrow-handled straight peelers, means you can hold and use the peeler with a lighter grip, which is more comfortable.

 My guess is that, because of the y-peeler's different form, many people who are used to straight swivel peelers have trouble adjusting.
 The technique is slightly different and it takes a little getting used to before you start to feel its power.